zfs-old-crap/linkytime/docs/DeveloperGuide.md

 #### Deleting Meetings
 1. Deleting the first meeting in the currently shown meeting list.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+      1. There is at least one meeting in the meeting list currently shown.
    2. Test case: `delete 1`<br>
       Expected: The first meeting in the currently shown meeting list is deleted.